red-list-ecosystem/redlistr/README.md

 For a more detailed tutorial explaining how to use this package, please refer to the 'Calculating spatial metrics for IUCN red list assessments' vignette available with the package.

 Lastly, this is a work in progress and we aim to continually add new functions to newer versions of package.
-Suggestions are welcomed, as would offers for collaborative development.
+Suggestions are welcomed, as are offers for collaborative development.

 Installation
 ------------